doremi31618/monorepo-system-template/project-progress/auth-project-progress_2025_11_07.md

 - Documented the current guard + refresh-token flow—including the broken refresh-cookie handling and remaining logout gaps—in the backend status table for follow-up fixes.
 - Logged the remaining bugs (refresh cookie misuse, login not persisting tokens, undefined `resolve()` usages in the store) and updated the feature tables/TODO list accordingly.
 - Added a backlog item to normalize `Authorization: Bearer …` handling on both the frontend and backend so Swagger, guards, and httpClient all agree on the contract.
-- Re-checked the backend service/controller spec: `AuthService.CreateSession` still references `crypto.randomUUID()` without importing `crypto`, and `inspectSession` responds with the raw session row instead of `UserIdentityDto`, so swagger-generated clients still break.
-- Audited the frontend client/store state: `authStore.login` never writes to storage, `logout` ignores `removeFromStorage`, and `httpClient.request` does not set `credentials: 'include'`, so refresh/signout flows keep failing even though Bearer headers now exist.

-Addressing the dependency-ordered WBS items above will bring the implementation in line with the intended UX (email authentication + Google SSO + reset password) and make the front/back contracts consistent.

 ### 2025-11-19